 The National Institute of Health (NIH) reports that most Americans fail to consume adequate quantities of magnesium, especially in men over 70 and teenage females — the recommended amount for men is 400 to 420 milligrams per day and 310 to 320 milligrams for women.
 If you can't meet this intake, magnesium is available as a dietary supplement or multi-vitamin mineral supplement.

-Magnesium is a mineral essential for blood pressure and blood sugar regulation, muscle and nerve function, and the construction of protein, bone and DNA.
-Magnesium aspartate is one of the better supplemental forms of magnesium, but it does interact with a number of drugs, including HIV medication dolutegravir.
-Whether or not you are on other medications, talk to your physician before taking a magnesium supplement.
+Magnesium supplements are sold in a number of preparations.
+Of these, magnesium aspartate is among the most bioavailable, meaning, readily absorbed by the body, the NIH reports.
+However, magnesium aspartate does interact with a number of drugs, including the HIV medication dolutegravir.
+Whether or not you are on other medications, you should talk to your physician before ingesting such a supplement.

 If you fail to consume the proper amount of magnesium, the NIH says you could experience symptoms such as appetite loss, vomiting, weakness and nausea.
 Extreme deficiency can lead to seizures, personality changes and an abnormal heart rhythm.

 You can boost your health with the proper intake of magnesium through magnesium aspartate supplements.
 Such health benefits include the following:

 Lowering your risk of type 2 diabetes.
 The NIH states that people with a greater amount of magnesium in their diet often develop a lower risk of acquiring type 2 diabetes.
 This is due to the magnesium aiding your body's ability to break down sugars, which reduces your risk of insulin resistance.